bakk20/bakk20/README.md

-- 👋 Hey:), I’m @bakk20 or also Kevin.
+- 👋 Hey:), I’m @bakk21 or also Kevin.
 - 👀 I’m interested in game developing and some other things like java or php.
-- 🌱 I’m currently taking my time learning backend, starting with java and PHP from 0 to a decent level.
+- 🌱 I’m currently taking my time learning backend, starting with node + React using Vite from 0 to a decent level.
 - 💞️ I’m looking to collaborate on games, someday, and app and/or web developing.
 - 📫 How to reach me?
-A message is just enougj, though i'd like to be ready first.
+A message is just enough!, though i'd like to be ready first.

 <!---
 bakk20/bakk20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.